Welcome to Prague

 Day-to-Day

-Services available for students with documented need: Low-distraction test environment; extra time on exams; modified deadlines and seating; note-taker; exam reader; audio recordings of lectures; a computer to take exams; syllabi/readings/assignments in advance; sighted companion.
+Services available for students with documented need: Extra time on exams; modified deadlines; low-distraction environment; note-taker; exam reader; audio recordings of lectures; term syllabi/readings/assignments in advance; a computer to take exams; preferential seating; permission for service dogs on campus.

 Classrooms

-Classes are held at the CET Center in the heart of Prague, conveniently located by public transportation.
-It has multiple floors, elevator access, and a bathroom (not accessible by wheelchair).
+The first week’s intensive portion of language classes is held at the CET Center in the heart of Prague, conveniently located by public transportation.
+It has multiple floors and an elevator.
+However, the restrooms and some classrooms are not wheelchair accessible.
 Public transport near the CET Center also has options for wheelchairs.
+After the first week, Czech language classes are held in the FAMU main building.

 Out-of-Class Activities